joeprisaz/MATLAB/README.md

 # MATLAB
 MATLAB startup script and other visualization scripts.
-This folder should be located in the user/Documents folder to
+This folder should be located in the user/Documents folder to be automatically added to the MATLAB path.

 ## `startup.m`
 Runs when MATLAB is opened.
 Currently unused.